-24. Prior to Final Map recordation, the Subdivider shall file a Minor Map Amendment, Amendment to the Vesting Tentative Tract Map and/or other required application, to redesign the driveways, to LA County Planning for review and approval.
-This shall depict reconfigured private driveways such that four lots contribute equal width to form two shared private driveways and one lot shall have its own private driveway.
+- 23. Prior to Final Map recordation, the Subdivider shall file a Minor Map Amendment, Amendment to the Vesting Tentative Tract Map and/or other required application, to redesign the driveways, to LA County Planning for review and approval.
+This shall depict reconfigured private driveways such that four lots contribute equal width to form two shared private driveways and one lot shall have its own private driveway. - 24.
+Each subdivided lot shall provide a minimum of 5,000 net square feet.
+The Subdivider shall provide a recorded quit claim easement as proof of abandonment for easement A as shown on the tentative map dated January 22, 2019.